 All respondents to the NASS phase are eligible for the VMO phase (1+ horses).

-Based on Equine ‘98 response rates it was assumed that 64% would complete NASS, 70% of those would agree to have their names turned over to VS, 75% of those would complete the VMO questionnaire.
+Based on Equine ‘98 response rates it was assumed that 64% would complete the NASS component (Phase I), 70% of those would agree to have their names turned over to VS for Phase II, 75% of those would complete the VMO questionnaire.

 Design effect=2.0, 95% confidence